Skip to content

 Name Type Description Default

-Path to the file to upload
+Path to the file to upload or BytesIO object containing file data

 required

-Name to give the file in the database
+The ID of the file in the database

 required